Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

 \paragraph{Real-world Results}

-In real-world trials, only AIMAPP and Frontiers could be deployed, as FAEL and Gbplanner required sensors unavailable on the physical platform.
+In real-world trials, only AIMAPP and Frontiers could be deployed, as FAEL and GBPlanner require sensors unavailable on the physical platform.
 Both were tested from five different starting positions in the warehouse environment, which contained two long aisles and a large open area.
+Results are reported in Figure~\ref{img:coverage_2envs}(c) and Table~\ref{tab:metric_explo}.
+AIMAPP was also tested in two additional environments, a small bedroom (~20.3m$^2$) and a dynamic parking lot (325~m$^2$), in which Frontiers consistently failed before completing the trial owing to excessive odometric drift on wooden and sandy flooring; failure modes are documented in Appendix~\ref{app:human_int}.